MandarDevarshi/debug-codecrow/README.md

 ## Developing

-Once you've forked and cloned the project:
+Once you have forked and cloned the project:

 ```sh
 # Install dependencies